fieldtrip/website/development/realtime/scratchpad.md

 The chunks seem a logical extension of the header structure, as such it seems more logical to extend the GET and PUT commands with a GET_CHUNK and PUT_CHUNK, where the respective packet would contain the chunk type and length.
-Predefined chunks (such as Siemens, Nifti and CTF res4) can remain as they are, but would not be sent along with each GET_HDR.
+Predefined chunks (such as Siemens, NIfTI and CTF res4) can remain as they are, but would not be sent along with each GET_HDR.
 This removes the requirement to switch from the polling to the blocking-read operation as implemented with WAIT_DAT.
 See also the light-header proposal.